How to Plan a Road Trip – The Definitive Guide 2023

 What is your plan when the vehicle becomes bogged?

-Of course, your trusty shovel will be getting a good workout if you find yourself bogged.
+Of course, your trusty shovel will get a good workout if you are bogged.

 Bogged 4x4 on a road trip